 In essence, all of this comes down to strategic planning efforts: you need to know how feasible your projects are, what skills your team is missing to reach certain targets, what kind of projects your team can take on to begin with.

 Here is what the skills inventory looks like in Runn.
-You can look people up by role to then see what skills each person within that role has and at what level.
+You can look people up by role to then see what skills each person within that role has, and you can choose to assign a proficiency level to indicate how experienced that individual is in the skill area.

 By leveraging a skills inventory, you can also determine whether your company is equipped with the necessary skills to create standout products in today's competitive market, thereby future-proofing your organization against skill deficiencies and ensuring uniform resource utilization.

-As a rule, HR professionals work with qualitative data — they can interview people, gather feedback, and assess someone for cultural fit.
-But those things rarely guarantee strategic success.
-Using a skills inventory means bringing more specifics to the table — you have all the people, roles, and skills recorded in a simple dashboard.
+Because using a skills inventory means bringing more specifics to the table, it makes matching the dots so much easier.
+You have all the people, roles, and skills recorded in a simple dashboard.
 Skills are being tracked, assessed by managers during skills assessments, and constantly updated.

-Hiring new people is not always an option.
-Sometimes there is no budget, sometimes there is no time, and sometimes HRs simply have no availability to take on another open role.
+Hiring new people isn't always an option.
+Sometimes there is no budget, sometimes there is no time, and sometimes HRs simply have no availability to start the hiring process for another role.

 Succession planning is an HR practice aimed at developing business stability and resilience.
 In recent research, Deloitte found that 86% of leaders believe that succession planning for managerial roles is an 'urgent' and 'important' priority.